Skip to Content

 Policies and practices to know

-The care coordinator can help you get started with care or with navigating any of these issues.
+The LGBTQ+ Veteran Care Coordinator can help you initiate care or assist you with navigating any of the following needs:

 Visitation: A same-sex partner, family member, friend, or other individual can be present with the patient for emotional support during the course of the patient's stay.